nandulak/agent-purple/docs/DEVELOPMENT_GUIDE.md

 5. **Frontend:** A Gradio web interface presents the final Markdown report

 ### System Workflow
-1. Clone the target repository using the GitHub MCP client
+1. Clone the target repository using the GitHub client
 2. Use the Red Team Agent to scan for vulnerabilities
 3. Pass the results to the Motivation Analysis Agent for root cause analysis
 4. Use the Blue Team Agent to suggest fixes